 It’s almost the end of the year, so it’s time to announce the winner of the coveted (not) 2020 Darth Vader Parenthood Award for Outstandingly Horrible Fictional Parents.
 This years also marks the 40th annual Darth Vader Parenthood Award for Outstandingly Horrible Fictional Parents.

 Let’s have a bit of background: I have been informally awarding the Darth Vader Parenthood Award since sometime in the 1980s with the earliest awards being retroactive.
 Over the years, the list of winners migrated from a handwritten page to various computer file formats, updated every year.
-Last year, I finally decided to make the winners public on the Internet, because what’s an award without some publicity and a ceremony?
+Eventually, I decided to make the winners public on the Internet, because what’s an award without some publicity and a ceremony?
 The list of previous winners (in PDF format) up to 2017 may be found here, BTW, and the 2018 winner and the 2019 winner were announced here.

 Warning: Spoilers for several things behind the cut!

 But before we get to the main event, I’d first like to present the Retro Darth Vader Parenthood Award for Outstandingly Horrible Fictional Parents being outstandingly horrible in media that appeared before 1980.
 After all, we have Retro Hugos, so why not a Retro Darth Vader Parenthood Award?

 And the winner of the 2020 Retro Darth Vader Parenthood Award for Outstandingly Horrible Fictional Parents is…

 Mi-Bel, King of Kings and Ruler of Babylon